seantempesta/re-natal/README.md

 ```

 If there are no issues, the REPL should connect to the simulator automatically.
-To manually choose which device it connects to, you can run `natal repl --choose`.
+To manually choose which device it connects to, you can run `re-natal repl --choose`.

 At the prompt, try loading your app's namespace: